What is a carbohydrate breath test?

-These simple carbohydrate intolerance breath tests can provide information on whether you have an intolerance to sugars such as lactose or fructose and certain carbohydrates.
+These simple carbohydrate intolerance breath tests can provide information on whether you have an intolerance to sugars such as lactose or fructose.

 You may be referred for a test if you are experiencing symptoms including diarrhoea, nausea, bloating, gas and abdominal cramps as many of these symptoms can be attributed to digesting foods with certain sugars and carbohydrates.
-A lactose intolerance breath test can help to uncover an intolerance to lactose (milk sugar), and a sugar intolerance breath test can identify which sugars your body struggles to digest.
+A lactose intolerance breath test can help to uncover malabsorption of lactose (the sugar in dairy), and a fructose intolerance test can identify malabsorption of fructose (fruit sugar).